benqqqq/benqqqq.github.io/content/posts/tips-for-iterm/tips-for-iterm.md

 ## Alert on next mark
 ---

-When I have a long run job, I will use this function to send the alert when the job is done.
+To receive an alert when a long-running job is done,
+I will use the "**Alert on Next Mark**" feature in iTerm.
-(this doesn't work on remote machine)
+Please note that this function does not work on remote machines.

 {{< figure
 src="../alert-on-next-mark.png"